doritoes/ipdice.com/3_ECS.md

 ## Push Image
 ### Get ECR Login and Docker Working
 This step authenticates the Docker client with Amazon ECR.
 It generates a temporary token (12 hours).
 It provides seamless Docker Login.
 The URL of your ECR repository is used for the last part.
+If the command failes, launch Docker Desktop to ensure the Docker Engine is running.
 ~~~
 aws ecr get-login-password --region <your-region> | docker login --username AWS --password-stdin https://<your-account-id>.dkr.ecr.<your-region>.amazonaws.com
 ~~~